francescoantici/PM100-data/README.md

 Before launching the extraction, the variables `job_table_path`, `ps[0, 1]_table_path` and `final_table_path` must be initialized with the path to the downloaded data and the desidered output file for the dataset.

-The result of the execution is a `parquet` file containing the data structured as presented in the `documentation` folder.
+The result of the execution is a `parquet` file containing the data structured as presented in the `documentation/job_features.md` file.